Nike has released the Nike React Metcon Training Shoe.

 And this makes it great for running, box jumps, skipping rope, and more.

-The Nike React Metcon borrows heavily from this shoe – so we’ll find out what the real differentiators are.
+The Nike React Metcon borrows heavily from this shoe – and per our earlier comments on the React foam system it feels very similar.

 Meanwhile, you can see there is a LOT of carry over from the Nike Metcon 5.